 If the application is filed via the web, it will take approximately two days for the student to receive an e-mail response back from the Federal Processors.
 If the application is processed on paper the response time will be about two weeks.
-You should complete your financial aid application as soon as possible after January 1, using complete income tax information.
+You should complete your financial aid application as soon as possible after October 1st, using the requested years tax information.

 How do I receive an award notification?

 Once the Anoka Tech Financial Aid Office receives your FAFSA results, and you are accepted for admission to Anoka Tech, we will check your file for completeness.
-If additional forms and/or information is needed, we will send you a letter explaining what is necessary.
-Once we have complete and accurate information from you, we will send you an official notification of your eligibility for assistance.
-This notification will include a review of your eligibility for the following programs: Minnesota State Grant, Federal Pell Grant, Federal Direct Loans, College Work Study, Federal Supplemental Educational Opportunity Grant, and Anoka Tech scholarships.
-You may check your Financial Aid Awards and status can also be accessed at:
+If additional forms and/or information is needed, we will send you an e-mail notification explaining what is necessary.
+Once we have complete and accurate information from you, we will send you an official notification of your financial aid award letter.
+You may check your Financial Aid Award and your status can also be accessed at:

 Do I have to add parental information to the FAFSA?